 This is a really filling dish all on it's own, but if you are serving it up to a few people, then it's nice to have some other bits on the table.

-We got some really good quality sourdough bread that is perfect for dipping in those runny yolks.
 We also added some avocado slices to the pan, as the creaminess goes really well with the potatoes and eggs and cuts through the saltiness of the bacon.

 You can definitely roast the potatoes up in advance, to save yourself some time, as they are the most time consuming part of this recipe.
 They might get a little bit soggy when kept in the fridge though.